 Lucy’s tenacity would pale that of a Bulldog.
 The microchip between her shoulder blades legally identifies her, but the chip on her shoulder defines her.
 Lucy’s ideal weight would be little-over four-and-a-half kilos, but when you save the biscuit of the guy who walks you, three times… you might get an extra Charlie Bear every now and then.

 Bill Street skipped his high school graduation.
 He was on a plane bound for Orlando with his show choir to perform at Disney World, a gig that would take him to the set of two Frosted Mini Wheat commercials and the stage of The Pabst Theater singing with the Milwaukee Symphony Orchestra.

 Bill stepped off the stage to support his family.
 He worked food management and sports services in and around County Stadium, which could explain his wardrobe.
 Every piece of clothing Bill’s ever been seen wearing bears the Milwaukee Brewers logo.
 His license plate reads BAT BOY.

-By the mid-80s management became delivery.
-For 30 years Bill kept Southern Wisconsin Taverns stocked with Miller Genuine Draft, Friskies flush with Salmon parts to make cat food, and Scientific Protein Lab in Waunakee supplied with reagents from cold storage in Jefferson.
+By the mid-eighties management became delivery.
+For thirty years Bill kept Southern Wisconsin Taverns stocked with Miller Genuine Draft, Friskies flush with Salmon parts to make cat food, and Scientific Protein Lab in Waunakee supplied with reagents from cold storage in Jefferson.

 In 2012 a crank-handle sprang backward and nearly did a Captain Hook on his right hand.
 As Bill puts it, “and there began my career as a professional surgical patient.”
 After five procedures, he was declared disabled, a depressing designation that does little for a man’s pride.